dman-coders/drupal-code-metrics/README.md

 ## Installation

 This is a stand-alone tool that can be placed anywhere in your system and then linked to or called directly.
+The very quickest way to start is:

+  composer global require dman-coders/drupal-code-metrics:dev-master

+With that done (it will pull in a lot of libraries) you can now run:

+  ~/.composer/vendor/bin/dcm

+I advise adding ~/.composer/vendor/bin/ to your $PATH permanently, as it's really really helpful to do that.
+This source code is now in ~/.composer/vendor/dman-coders/drupal-code-metrics/ for you to mess with.

 ## Operations